nicksstapleton/blog/_posts/2021-04-30-logos-buyers-guide.md

 An important principle to keep in mind: Logos is only as useful as the resources you have inside of it.
 At the risk of stating the obvious, if you want access to top commentaries, lexicons, and Bible dictionaries, you need to have them in Logos.

 When I first purchased Logos in 2009, I bought an entry-level package and expected it to somehow perform exegetical magic.
-I eventually realized that Logos isn’t going to magically revolutionize your study of the Bible simply by buying any package. **You need to know what you want Logos to do for you and ensure you are getting the right tools to accomplish your desired task.**
+I eventually realized that Logos isn’t going to magically revolutionize your study of the Bible simply by buying any package. **You need to know what you want Logos to do for you and ensure you are getting the right resources and features to accomplish your desired task.**

 ### [Logos 10 Gold](https://partners.faithlife.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/product/228268/logos-10-gold) | Small group and Sunday school leaders